 We must also elect more women who belong to the New American Majority – Black, Brown and Indigenous women, women of color, LGBTQ+ women, young and unmarried women, and women who reflect the communities they serve, in order to create, change and reverse policies that do not serve all Californians.
 In short, if we want our institutions and policies to change, we must change our policymakers.

-In California, often considered the nation’s leader when it comes to Democratic values, self-identified women hold only 30% of the seats in the State Legislature and across the state’s cities and counties.
+In California, often considered the nation’s leader when it comes to Democratic values, women hold only 32% of the seats in the State Legislature.
 The percentage of New American Majority women who hold elected office is even smaller.

-This means that the decisions that are impacting our lives on a daily basis, from if our fellow citizens are wearing masks to how much of the city budget is allocated to law enforcement, are being made by the status quo.
+This means that the decisions that are impacting our lives on a daily basis are being made by the status quo.

-Today, more than 180 alumnae serve in elected office, including Lieutenant Governor Eleni Kounalakis, State Board of Equalization Member Malia Cohen, Assemblymember Rebecca Bauer-Kahan, San Diego City Attorney Mara Elliott, San Francisco Mayor London Breed, and Oakland Mayor Libby Schaaf.
-During the 2020 Election Year, we saw more than 200 Emerge California alumnae on the ballot.
+Today, more than 180 alums serve in elected office, including Lieutenant Governor Eleni Kounalakis, State Board of Equalization Member Malia Cohen, Assemblymember Rebecca Bauer-Kahan, San Diego City Attorney Mara Elliott, San Francisco Mayor London Breed, and Oakland Mayor Libby Schaaf.
+During the 2020 Election Year, we saw more than 200 Emerge California alums on the ballot.